zxw880507/tinyapp/README.md

 - response 403 with message reports either email or password is empty, or both after commited a falsey register
 - display the date of each shortURL created
 - shows the number of times a given shortURL was visited
 - shows the number of unique visits on a given shortURL based on the request IP address
+- server is RESTful
 ## Final Product

 !["screenshot of register page"](https://github.com/zxw880507/tinyapp/blob/master/docs/register-page.png?raw=true)